Next Phase of I-295 Exit 7 Lane Closures Begins May 19th

 Construction work is part of Back Cove sewer separation project

 Variable message boards and a traffic control plan rerouting motorists will be implemented.
-Motorists are encouraged to use Congress Street or Cumberland Avenue as detour routes around the project area.
+Motorist are encouraged to use Congress Street or Cumberland Avenue as detour routes around the project area.
 Motorists should make plans to seek alternate routes during this time.

 The project is one of the City’s latest sewer separation projects to prevent combined sewer overflows into Back Cove.
 The work to reduce overflows is part of the City’s agreement with the U.S. EPA to reduce and eliminate the flow of combined waste being discharged.
 A combined sewer system transports wastewater from home, industries, and businesses, as well as storm water collected from streets, parking lots, roofs, and yards to the East End Wastewater Treatment Plant.
 A combined sewer overflow occurs when the combined sewer capacity is overwhelmed during heavy rain events and a mix of sewer and storm water is discharged into Back Cove.

 The Department of Public Works has been coordinating with the prime contractor, Sargent Corporation, and the Maine Department of Transportation as part of a traffic control plan to minimize the impacts to the traveling public.

 Related graphics and updates to the project can be found here.

 The City's contractor, Sargent Corp., will be returning to Preble Street Extension beginning Monday, March 28 to complete sewer manhole construction installed last year.
 This work will extend from the Back Cove soccer fields to Baxter Boulevard.
 Traffic control devices will be installed to provide for a safe work environment within the street ROW and will be adjusted daily as work progresses.
 Please adjust your driving accordingly when progressing through an active construction area.

 Click the link below for a current schedule of activities